JGCRI/gcam-doc/policies_examples.md

 ### Basic Policy Types
 `ghgpolicy`: essentially a special case of `policy-portfolio-standard` that applies to emissions

-`policy-portfolio-standard`: a policy type that allows you to set up taxes, subsidies, constraints (in absolute value and share), and renewable energy standards
+`policy-portfolio-standard`: a policy type that allows you to set up taxes, subsidies, constraints, and renewable energy standards

 ### Price vs quantity policies
-`fixedTax`: An unsolved market, where the price (e.g., tax, subsidy) can be specified.
-If this is read in before a `constraint` for the same market, then it will be used as an initial guess for the constraint price.
+`fixedTax`: When provided on its own, this creates an unsolved market where the value specified here is added to (tax) or subtracted from (subsidy) the cost of technologies included in the policy.
+If this is read in before a `constraint` for the same market and model period, then it will be used as an initial guess for the constraint price.

-`constraint`: A solved the market.
+`constraint`: Sets up a solved market.
 In years for which a value is set, the solver will find a price that ensures the constraint is met.

 ### Specifying taxes vs. subsidies OR less than, greater than or equal to constraints
-`tax`: for a `fixedTax`, this will be added to the cost. for a `constraint`, the results in an upper bound (unless `min-price` is set).
+`tax`: for a `fixedTax`, this will be added to the cost.
+For a `constraint`, the results in an upper bound unless `min-price` is set (see below).
 Note that mechanically the `constraint` value is set as a "supply" and the model will adjust the "demand" (by changing the price) to ensure the constraint is met.

-`subsidy`: for a `fixedTax`, this will be subtracted from the cost. for a `constraint`, the results in an lower bound (unless `min-price` is set).
+`subsidy`: For a `fixedTax` policy, the value supplied will be subtracted from the cost.
+For a `constraint` policy, a subsidy value results in an lower bound unless `min-price` is set (see below).
 Note that mechanically the `constraint` value is set as a "demand" and the model will adjust the "supply" (by changing the price) to ensure the constraint is met.

 `RES`: In this case, the value of the `constraint` is ignored

-`min-price`: Default is zero, but if set to a negative value will result in an exact constraint.
+`min-price`: Mechanically, this is the cut off price below which the model will consider an inequality constraint solved.
+If the price is below `min-price` and the supply (demand) is larger (smaller) than the constraint for a tax (subsidy), then the model will consider the market solved.
+The default is zero.
+If this is set to a large enough negative value, constraints must be met exactly.
+That is, production must equal the amount specified in the constraint rather than the constraint being an upper bound (for a tax) or a lower bound (for a subsidy) on production.
+This can be used with either a `tax` or `subsidy` policy.

 ### Other Options

 `market`: a means of grouping different regions together.
 This can be set to any string.
-ALl regions that have a common string will add to/demand from the same market.
+All regions that have a common string will add to/demand from the same market.

 ### Setting up inputs for policies
 In addition to setting up a policy market using the `ghgpolicy` or `policy-portfolio-standard` options described above, you also need to indicate what is included in the policy.

 For `ghgpolicy`, the GHG objects are usually already in place.
 For example, MAC curves look at `market-name` (default CO2; be careful about units [mac-price-conversion](policies.html#non-co2-markets).
 But, you could always add more tags for constraints.
 For example, if you wanted to constrain electricity CO2 only, you could add `<CO2 name=”CO2_ELEC”>` to all of the electricity technologies (watch out for CCS) and then add a `ghgpolicy` constraining "CO2_ELEC".

-`input-tax`: This can be used with the `tax` policy and will add this input to the demand of a market OR add to tech cost.
+`input-tax`: This can be used with the `tax` policy.
+This tag links the technology to the policy, adding its value to the cost of the technology.
+For constraints, the quantity of this input is added to the demand for the policy market.

-`input-subsidy`: This can be used with the `subsidy` policy and will add this input to supply of a market OR subtract from tech cost.
+`input-subsidy`: This can be used with the `subsidy` policy.
+This tag links the technology to the policy, subtracting its value from the cost of the technology.
+For constraints, the quantity of this input is added to the supply for the policy market.

 `res-secondary-output`: This is used with the `RES` policy.
-It will add to supply OR subtract from tech cost.
+The quantity of this output is added to the supply for the policy market.

 ## <a name="carbon-price"> Carbon Price </a>
 The following input file will create a carbon price of $1/tC (in $1990) in the USA, starting in the year 2020 and going through out the model time horizon.
 Additional regions can be added to this file.
 Regions with the same `market` name will use the same carbon price.